CAT Exam Pattern 2026: Sectional Time Limit, Marking Scheme & IIMCAT Total Marks

 CAT Pattern 2026: Key Highlights

-CAT exam is designed essentially to test a management aspirant's communication, quantitative and logical skills.
-The questions are of varied difficulty levels.
-To be able to complete the test in time with maximum accuracy, candidates must understand the pattern clearly.
-Here are a few key highlights of CAT exam pattern 2026:
+CAT exam is designed to test a management aspirant's communication, quantitative and logical skills.
+The questions in CAT exam have varied difficulty levels.
+To be able to complete the test with maximum accuracy and efficiency, candidates must understand the paper pattern.
+Here are a few details of CAT exam pattern 2026:

 Check out Shiksha's exclusive and free CAT Mock Test to understand the question paper pattern and difficulty level.